sww1235/connection-diagram-manager/file-format.md

 			autoTerm: <str>			# auto termination method, current available values are:
 									# `pin_core` which matches numbered or unique named pins and cores with each other
 									# others to be thought of at a later date.
-			termination:			# dictionary of core to connector pin mappings for each connector
+			terminations:			# dictionary of core to connector pin mappings for each connector
 									# either auto termination method or manual termination method
 									# must be specified
 		end2:						# dictionary of connectors attached to cable or wire